Skip to main content

 The Water and Wastewater Master Plan details projects to the year 2036 that have been identified as required to reduce sewer overflow volume and continue to work towards Utilities Kingston’s goal of “virtual elimination” of combined sewer overflows.
 View the recommended sewer overflow reduction projects in Table 1-5.

-• Conveyance strategies focus on accommodating the extra flows that occur during wet weather, by providing more flow conveyance and treatment capacity.
+• Conveyance strategies focus on accommodating the extra flows that occur during wet weather by providing more flow conveyance and treatment capacity.
 In other words, focus on collecting and treating sewage to return natural resource quality water to the lake.
 Generally, to collect the extra sewage that results from heavy rainfall or snowmelt, all the pipes, pump stations and treatment facilities from the source to the treatment plant need to be oversized.
-Often, there is a lot of infrastructure along the path, and upsizing to have enough capacity for extreme conditions that happen very infrequently may not be cost effective.
+Often, there is a lot of infrastructure along the path, and upsizing to have enough capacity for extreme conditions that happen very infrequently may not be cost-effective.

 What is Utilities Kingston doing about it?